-Snoring is a condition that occurs when the structures of your respiratory system begin to vibrate, this condition is due to the obstructions caused to your body’s airways, the vibration leads to audible sounds reverberating through the air passages of the body, these sounds can be soft, but is often quite loud and can be heard by a person close by.
-Snoring is one of the leading causes of sleep deprivation and is considered a symptom of another condition called obstructive sleep apnea which is explained later in this article.
+Snoring is a condition that occurs when the structures of your respiratory system begin to vibrate.
+This condition is due to the obstructions caused to your body’s airways.
+The vibration leads to audible sounds reverberating through the air passages of the body.
+These sounds can be soft, but are often quite loud, and can be heard by a person close by.
+Snoring is one of the leading causes of sleep deprivation, and is considered a symptom of another condition called obstructive sleep apnea, which is explained later in this article.

-There are two kinds of snoring, habitual and symptomatic.
-Habitual snoring is when it is sustained over periods of time and is not due to external effects, while symptomatic snoring is due to changing external conditions such as weather, and can come and go.
-Although symptomatic snoring is harmless from time to time, habitual snoring is harmful.
-Over sustained periods of time, the condition can affect the overall health of your child and lead to serious problems.
+There are two kinds of snoring: habitual and symptomatic.
+Habitual snoring is when it is sustained over periods of time, and is not due to external effects, while symptomatic snoring is due to changing external conditions such as weather, and can come and go.
+Symptomatic snoring is harmless from time to time, but habitual snoring is harmful.
+Over sustained periods of time, the condition can affect the overall health of your child, and lead to serious problems.
 Consistent snoring should not be ignored in either adults or children.

 How Common Is Snoring In Children?

-Symptomatic snoring is extremely common in children, their immune systems and organs aren’t fully developed yet which can cause symptomatic snoring, usually when the weather changes or they have a cold.
-Habitual snoring, according to research, affects roughly 12% of people and could be a sign of anything from asthma to sleep apnea.
+Symptomatic snoring is extremely common in children, as their immune systems and organs aren’t fully developed yet, which can cause symptomatic snoring, usually when the weather changes or they have a cold.
+Habitual snoring, according to research, affects roughly 12% of people, and could be a sign of anything from asthma to sleep apnea.

 What Causes Snoring In Kids?